Where can you get panoramic views of Los Angeles, Greek and Roman sculpture, and modern architecture all at the same place?

-I’d be here at least once a month if I lived in LA.
+I’ll be here at least once a month if I lived in LA.

-I’d never get sick of this view.
+I’ll never get sick of this view.
 I miss it already.

-This is just a few of the amazing art collection they have.
 From 18th Century British portraits to Greek and Roman sculptures, the Getty Center’s collection is truly world-class.

-Bye, Getty.
+Bye for now, Getty.
 You were amazing.